TobiasTroeger/Data_Engineering_Nanodegree_Projects/P5_Data_Pipelines_with_Apache_Airflow/README.md

-    stage_redshift.py   - creates the staging tables for songs and events and copys the data from S3 to Redshift load_fact.py        - creates songplays fact table and insert data load_dimension.py   - creates dimension tables (user, songs, arists and time)
+    stage_redshift.py   - creates the staging tables for songs and events and copys the data from S3 to Redshift load_fact.py        - creates songplays fact table and insert data load_dimension.py   - creates dimension tables (user, songs, arists and time) data_quality.py     - runs a query against the tables to check for missing data

 ## V - ETL DAG

 ![](example-dag.png)

-## VI - Project Workflow

-    1. The IAM role and the Redshift cluster are created and configured via the AWS gateway -> any missing credentials are entered in dwh.cfg
-    2. create_tables.py is executed in the console.
-After that it is checked if all tables were created correctly
-    3. After that etl.py is executed.
-After about 20 minutes all data are entered in the tables.
-       A sample query is executed to check whether the ETL process was executed completely and correctly.
-    4. To avoid unnecessary costs, the Redshift cluster will be deleted after the work is completed.